-There are of course always exceptions to these rules, but no matter whether you follow the rules or break them, you should always have a reason.
+There are always exceptions to these rules, but no matter whether you follow the rules or break them, you should always have a reason.

 The actor system as a collaborating ensemble of actors is the natural unit for managing shared facilities like scheduling services, configuration, logging, etc. Several actor systems with different configuration may co-exist within the same JVM without problems, there is no global shared state within Akka itself.
 Couple this with the transparent communication between actor systems—within one node or across a network connection—to see that actor systems themselves can be used as building blocks in a functional hierarchy.